-Jessie Lau is a writer and award-winning journalist in London.
+Jessie Lau is a London-based writer and award-winning journalist from Hong Kong

-Hi there—I’m a writer, editor and journalist telling global stories with an intersectional feminist approach.
-Born and raised in Hong Kong, I’ve spent a decade covering human rights, politics and culture from Asia, Europe and the United States.
-My essays and reportage have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, Times Literary Supplement, WIRED, and many more publications.
-I was shortlisted for the inaugural Philip Hoare Prize for global creative non-fiction writing, and my reporting has been recognised by the World Associate of News Publishers, among others.
+I’m an independent writer and journalist telling global stories with an intersectional feminist approach.
+I’ve spent the past decade covering human rights, politics and culture from Asia, Europe and the United States.
+My work has appeared in The Guardian, Los Angeles Review of Books, BBC, Times Literary Supplement, The Economist, CNN and many more publications.

 Featured stories